shadi5858/DynamicTable/README.md

 # DynamicTable
 This is an example of how to create a dynamic table in Angular 2+

-I have two arraies called tableHead and tableColName and a list of property lists.
+I have two arraies called tableHead and tableColName and a data list.

     private tableColName: Array<String>;
     private tableHead: Array<String>;